dotarj/PartialResponse.AspNetCore.Mvc.Formatters.Json/README.md

 * `fields=items(id,snippet/title,snippet/position)`
 * `fields=items(id,snippet(title,position))`

-**Note:** As with all query parameter values, the fields parameter value must be URL encoded.
+**Note:** As with all query parameter values, the 'fields' parameter value must be URL encoded.
 For better readability, the examples in this document omit the encoding.

 **Note:** Due to the relatively slow performance of LINQ to JSON (Json.NET), the usage of PartialJsonOutputFormatter has a performance impact compared to the regular Json.NET serializer.
 Because of the reduced traffic, the overhead in time could be neglected.